-Asset risk improved to moderate levels, positions the group better to absorb additional impairments from the coronavirus-related stress
+Asset risk improved to moderate levels, positioning the group better to absorb additional impairments from the coronavirus-related stress

-We view BOI's Asset Risk as moderate and assign a score of ba1, two notches below the Macro-Adjusted score and two notches below the ratio corresponding to the problem ratio reported as of year-end 2019.
-The assigned score reflects our view that new problem loan formation will outweigh the now slower improvement in the problem loans ratio due to coronavirus-related disruption of the debt purchasing and securitisation markets.
+We view BOI's Asset Risk as moderate and assign a score of ba1, one notch below the Macro-Adjusted score.
+The assigned score reflects our view that new problem loan formation will outweigh the now slower improvement in the problem loans ratio due to coronavirusrelated disruption of the debt purchasing and securitisation markets.
 The bank's sizeable stock of forborne loans and loans in negative equity, as well as relatively higher leveraged finance and real estate construction exposures, elevates the bank's sensitivity to the adverse macroeconomic environment driven by the outbreak of the coronavirus.